Is your Life Insurance policy subject to inheritance tax?

 As you are starting to see, life insurance can be a powerful tool for inheritance tax planning when properly arranged.

-The importance of putting your life insurance policy in trust
+The importance of writing your policy in trust

 So far, we have established that life insurance is used to avoid inheritance tax.